Kafkamorph/DOAwilds/README.md

 Note: the map.bin file contains the whole 750x750 (0-749x0-749) coordinates (562500 tiles total), and the first 2 bytes are bogus.
 Yes, 2 full bytes!
 That's the whole range of Kabam's attempt at protecting this file's data.
+So, the map.bin file has 562502 bytes.
+Duh.

 Shoutouts: Semper Fi, Godric, Dragon Reborn.